The Proto-Ecumenical Dialogue of Abba Mika’el, Martin Luther, and Philip Melanchthon

 Showing the The Proto-Ecumenical Dialogue of Abba Mika’el, Martin Luther, and Philip Melanchthon Video

 2:00 p.m. - 3:30 p.m.
 EST

-A scholar of global history of Christianity and a researcher at the Department of History of Religions at the Leibniz Institute of European History in Mainz, Dr. Stanislau Paulau explored the 1534 encounter between Martin Luther, Philip Melanchthon and Abba Mika’el (also known as Michael the Deacon), a monk and deacon of the Ethiopian Orthodox Church, in his 2019 award-winning dissertation The Other Christianity: Towards an Entangled Transconfessional History of Ethiopian Orthodoxy and European Protestantism, forthcoming from Vandenhoeck & Ruprecht.
+A scholar of global history of Christianity and a researcher at the Department of History of Religions at the Leibniz Institute of European History in Mainz, Dr. Stanislau Paulau explored the 1534 encounter between Martin Luther, Philip Melanchthon, and Abba Mika’el (also known as Michael the Deacon), a monk and deacon of the Ethiopian Orthodox Church, in his 2019 award-winning dissertation The Other Christianity: Towards an Entangled Transconfessional History of Ethiopian Orthodoxy and European Protestantism, forthcoming from Vandenhoeck & Ruprecht.
 He is now authoring a forthcoming paper that highlights both critical questions and issues posed by this intercultural encounter at the age of Reformation and shows why the topic deserves serious attention by scholars today.

-This event is co-sponsored by Georgetown University’s Department of Theology and Religious Studies and its Berkley Center for Religion, Peace, and World Affairs in collaboration with the Ecclesiological Investigations International Research Network, the McCormick Theological Seminary, Konfessionskundliches Institut, and Ecumenical Trends.
+This event was co-sponsored by Georgetown University’s Department of Theology and Religious Studies and its Berkley Center for Religion, Peace, and World Affairs in collaboration with the Ecclesiological Investigations International Research Network, the McCormick Theological Seminary, Konfessionskundliches Institut, and Ecumenical Trends.

 Discover similar content through these related topics and regions.